antonlogvinenko/javelin/README.md

   * errors
 * ad hoc loading of System, System.out to println data, all required instrucitons (milestone)
 * init thread stack to run Main { public static void main(Sting...) }

-* MVP: run a trivial main class
-    * Write java Main class, compile, find out commands
+* Instructions
-    * Program commands
+ * Collecting
-    * Program execution of commands
-    * Write trivial class loading and what it takes to execute a static main method

-*Collecting instructions*
   * execute function must optionally collect trace of execution in some way
   * pass collecting function?
   * use State monad on final instructions? (not in instruction DSL)
   * how to write step with State monad?
   * Should "state" result of executing Instruction monad contain description of action?
   * Should "state" result of executing Instruciton implementation contain description?
   * how to collect trace from other Threads?
  * Memory access for instructions
  * DSL implementation for arguments and reading commands
  * Reference type
  * Arguments length: varying amount?
  * implement Constants, loads, stores, math, conversions, comparisons, extended, reserved
  * unsigned byte, other types operated indirectly
  * conversion i2l, etc?
  * implement Control, references
  * implement return, exceptions, monitors, memory access
+* MVP: run a trivial main class
+    * Write java Main class, compile, find out commands
+    * Program commands
+    * Program execution of commands
+    * Write trivial class loading and what it takes to execute a static main method

 *Javelin deferred tasks*
 * need more unit testing for bytecode parser
 * test class searching in class path

-*Possible offspring projects
+*Possible offspring projects*
 * Continue with implenenting garbage collection
 * Continue with JIT
 * Viewing step by step bytecode execution interactively